-Actions Measurement of outcomes

-Our collaboration with WaterAid International CEO Barbara Frost,

-OzWater (the annual water WaterAid International and Australian

-industry conference and Chairman Rob Skinner and WaterAid Chief

-fair) & International Water Executive Rosie Wheen have all given key notes

-Centre at recent water conference and congresses

-highlighting the importance of the SDGs in

-poverty alleviation.
-Further, we contribute to

-the CEO Water Mandate as an essential

-platform for supply chain water security and

-promotion of the human right to water and

-sanitation in the framework of a rights-based

-approach.

-International Women's Day WaterAid Chief Executive Rosie Wheen has

-been the keynote speaker at the International

-Women's day event organised by Melbourne

-Water in partnership with AWA.
-In honour of

-International Women's Day, she has discussed

-how the lack of clean water and decent toilets

-affect women as well as the impact on women

-as water collectors from an early age, providing

-recommendation on ways the community can

-CDC manage make a positive difference.

-SDG paper Our work on the SDG and production of a

-recent engagement for corporate partners is prefaced on assisting corporates to create the

-policies and systems required to meet

-consumer demand and show leadership among

-peers, industry and Government.

-WASH for hospitality We have partnered with the International

-in is it is in spirality Tourism Partnership to outline outlines some

-simple steps for hotel companies to improve

-overall water stewardship practices, while

-considering access to water, sanitation and

-hygiene for their staff and the communities

-where they live.

-where they live.
+Actions Measurement of outcomes Our collaboration with OzWater (the annual water industry conference and fair) & International Water Centre WaterAid International and Australian Chairman Rob Skinner and WaterAid Chief Executive Rosie Wheen have all given key notes at recent national and international water conferences (Australia, New Zealand, Hong Kong) and congresses highlighting the importance of the SDGs in poverty alleviation.
+Further, we contribute to the CEO Water Mandate as an essential platform for supply chain water security and promotion of the human right to water and sanitation in the framework of a rights-based approach.
+International Women's Day WaterAid Chief Executive Rosie Wheen has been the keynote speaker at the International Women's day event organised by Melbourne Water in partnership with AWA in 2019.
+In honour of International Women's Day, she has discussed how the lack of clean water and decent toilets affect women from an early age, providing recommendation on ways the community can make a positive difference.
+SDG paper Our work on the SDG and production of a recent engagement guidelines document for corporate partners is prefaced on assisting corporates to create the policies and systems required to meet consumer demand and show leadership among peers, industry and Government.
+WASH for hospitality We have partnered with the International Tourism Partnership to outline outlines some simple steps for hotel companies to improve overall water stewardship practices, while considering access to water, sanitation and hygiene for their staff and the communities where they live.